“A mind stretched to a new idea never returns to its original dimensions.”

 - Have a cumulative GPA (grade point average) of 3.5 or higher

-- Score an overall 90% composite score on the annual ACT Aspire test
+- Score an overall score of 26 or higher on the annual ACT

 REACH students who participate in and complete the requirements for at least eight (8) activities will receive a special cord and recognition at their high school graduation**, as well as a special Advanced (REACH program) designation on their diploma.

 All expenses for each REACH activity will be incurred by the parent/student.